Frequently Asked Questions

 When does the hike start?

-The hike itself commences at 9:00 pm sharp every night throughout the summer, except Sundays, between Canada Day and Labour Day.
+The hike itself commences at 9:00 pm sharp every night throughout the summer, except Sundays and Mondays, between Canada Day and Labour Day.
 (Note: no hikes on Canada Day and Labour Day.)
-The on-site box office opens at 8:40 and participants are encouraged to show up by 8:45 pm to achieve the full effect of the tour experience.
+The on-site box office opens at 8:45 and participants are encouraged to show up by 8:45 pm to achieve the full effect of the tour experience.

 Where do I park?